GouWenrui/CPE-Pro/README.md

 (3) **[SCOPe](https://scop.berkeley.edu/)**: We selected a subset of gene domain sequences from the non-redundant Astral SCOPe 2.08 database in SCOPe, where the identity between sequences is less than 40%.
 From this subset, we focused on all-α helical proteins (2,644) and all-β sheet proteins (3,059) and filtered the corresponding structural sets in the database.

-(4) **Case Study**(BLAT ECOLX and CP2C9 HUMAN): In three structural prediction models, both proteins achieved pLDDT scores above 0.9, indicating high accuracy in structure prediction with minimal deviation from the crystal structure.
+(4) **Case Study**: Proteins BLAT ECOLX and CP2C9 HUMAN.
+In three structural prediction models, both proteins achieved pLDDT scores above 0.9, indicating high accuracy in structure prediction with minimal deviation from the crystal structure.

 ### Pretrain SSLM and Train CPE-Pro